Dr Amy Managh

 - CMP064: Innovations in Analytical Science

 We are always looking for talented and motivated students or postdocs with a strong background in analytical chemistry or related disciplines.
-We encourage potential applicants to submit inquiries (including CV, research interests and list of publications, if applicable) to Dr. Managh directly via e-mail.
+We encourage potential applicants to submit general inquiries (including CV, research interests and list of publications, if applicable) to Dr. Managh directly via e-mail in the first instance.
+Formal applications must be made through the Loughborough University admissions system.

-We are currently actively seeking applicants for the following PhD projects:
+We are currently actively seeking applicants for the following PhD project: